Asset Allocation As of March 31, 2023

 Private Equity

-An asset class consisting of equity securities in operating companies that are not publicly traded on a stock exchange.
-Among the most common investment strategies in private equity are: leveraged buyouts, venture capital, growth capital, distressed investments and mezzanine capital.
+An asset class consisting of equity securities in operating companies that are not publicly traded on stock exchange.
+Among the most common investment strategies in private equity are leveraged buyouts, venture capital, and growth capital.

 Real Estate